vdm-io/uikit/README.md

-# VDM Uikit Uploader Integration Guide
+# VDM Uikit File Integration Guide

 ## Overview

-Uploader is an intuitive and lightweight JavaScript solution for embedding upload functionality into your website.
-By simply adding the `Uploader` class to any element that triggers an upload, you can enable users to upload files easily.
+Upload/Delete is an intuitive and lightweight JavaScript solution for embedding upload functionality into your website.
+By simply adding the `vdm-uikit` class to any element that triggers an upload, you can enable users to upload files easily.

 ## How to Add Uploader to Your Website